Seraaron/agora/srd/VINPCs.md

 All [[Player Characters]] may choose or make up NPCs that they wish to mark as being VINPCs.
 This is done by writing their name and their relationship to you in one of the three boxes on your [character sheet](#charsheet).

-> #nb
+> ### Nb.
 > If you don't fill all your VINPC slots during [[Character Assembly|character assembly]] then don't worry, you can designate someone you meet during a session as a VINPC instead a — if you find that you like them — signaling to your FC that you like this character and want to see them more often in play, making them significant to your character's life.

 **Kith and kin can always be found in the world, simply by asking your FC if you can go and talk to them**.
 The only restrictions against this notion are common sense ones, like them being too far away, in a place you don't have easy access to, or otherwise currently unavailable. **Similarly, kith and kin will never betray you**, unless you push them too far ([[#Falling Out|see below]]).

-#que You shouldn't list other PCs as kith or kin, even if they're literally members of your character's family; but functionally _your allied party members can also be reached at any time using this rule_.
+#question You shouldn't list other PCs as kith or kin, even if they're literally members of your character's family; but functionally _your allied party members can also be reached at any time using this rule_.

 #### Three per Player